napix/NapixServer/docs/devcore.rst

 Running the tests
 -----------------

 The Napix Server test suite uses :mod:`nose` for the discovery and the execution of the tests.

 In the root directory of the repo, running :program:`nosetests` runs all the available tests.
 The available tests are all those that have their dependencies satisfied.

+The test and the coverage is simplfied by the use of :ref:`paver<paver>`.

 Dependencies
 ************

 The test suite of Napix requires a few dependencies.

-The dependencies are listed in :file:`tests/requirements.txt` Napix uses :mod:`mock` and :mod:`unitest2`.
+The dependencies are listed in :file:`tests/requirements.txt`.
+Napix uses :mod:`mock` and :mod:`unitest2`.

 The :mod:`unittest2` is *historically* used but :mod:`unittest` should be preferred.

 Writing a test
 --------------

 When you add a feature or identify a bug you should add a test.

+Test naming convention
+**********************

 Each Python source file has a test in the :file:`tests` directory.
 The name of the test file is the same as the Python source with the file and directory names prefixed by ``test_``, so that the discovery detects only the tests.
 For example, tests of classes defined :file:`napixd/loader/importers.py` are written in :file:`tests/test_loader/test_importers.py`.

+This convention is used by the option auto of :ref:`paver.test` and :ref:`paver.coverage`.

 Dependency of the tests
 -----------------------